rgpass/i_didnt_know_javascript/03_this_and_object_prototypes.md

 1 in arr; // true
 2 in arr; // false

-// in checks for keys not values
+// "in" checks for keys not values
 ```

 There are a couple of strategies to distinguish enumerables from non-enumerables.